dojo/docs/quickstart/writingWidgets.rst

 	&nbsp;count: <span data-dojo-attach-point='counter'>0</span>"
   </div>

-data-dojo-attach-point and data-dojo-attach-event are documented in detail on the `dijit._Templated <dijit/_Templated>`_ page, but the important thing to note is that data-dojo-attach-event sets up a listener for events on the DOM nodes, and data-dojo-attach-point sets up a pointer to the DOM nodes.
+data-dojo-attach-point and data-dojo-attach-event are documented in detail on the `dijit._TemplatedMixin <dijit/_TemplatedMixin>`_ page, but the important thing to note is that data-dojo-attach-event sets up a listener for events on the DOM nodes, and data-dojo-attach-point sets up a pointer to the DOM nodes.

 So, putting that all together the source becomes: